Mechanical Engineer with strong knowledge of design tools, technologies, automobiles etc. Sharing insightful knowledge to help people.

 - As compared to the hot forming process, the ductility level is bad.

 - Hardening stress is more in the case of the cold forming process.

 Some major applications of the forming process are as follows:

-- Seamless tubes, rods can be made with the help of the aforementioned process.
+- Seamless tubes and rods can be made with the help of the Metal Forming process.